-Budapest, Hungary – The ten EU countries with the highest mortality rates (proportion of deaths compared to the total population) are all in Central and Eastern Europe.
+Budapest, Hungary – The ten EU countries with the highest mortality rate (proportion of deaths compared to the total population) are all located in Central and Eastern Europe.

 Over 5 million deaths per year in the EU